akiladananjana/Python-NAT/README.md

 Tested with Ubuntu 20.04 with Python 3.8.2

 # Limitations
 This utility only works with ICMP traffic because of I alter the TCP/UDP headers.
 Then TCP/UDP checksum validation fails.
+Also I hardcoded the ens33 and ens38 interfaces, change them to yours.